Zelin-Wu/Zelin-Wu.github.io/_posts/2024-08-09-Enable-Google-Search-Results-for-Static-github-pages.md

-* In the best case, you can find your page, then we are done!
-(Cheers~)
+* In the best case, you can find your page.

-* But for those failed, don't worry, the following is a step-by-step tutorial to configure the Google Search Console.
+* But for those who failed, don't worry, the following is a step-by-step tutorial to configure the Google Search Console.

 Step 0:  Initialize
 ======